 Stockholm, Sweden's capital, is widely acknowledged to be one of the best European capitals to live in, work in, and visit.
+It's more than Ikea and Swedish meatballs here.

 Numerous surveys place this metropolitan city among the highest-rated locations in Europe due to its diverse range of cultural attractions, many within walking distance of a metro station.

 The city also boasts remarkable natural beauty and centuries-old architecture.
+Stockholm is definitely worth visiting.

 It's made up of 14 islands connected by more than 50 bridges and there is no shortage of parks and gardens to choose from.